 What’s Worth Documenting

 No matter your organization’s structure, the ability to record and document all aspects of a project is vital to being a successful project manager.
-Multiple reports, charts, graphs, documents, change requests and status updates need to be maintained throughout the lifecycle of a project.
-And documentation works to stitch all the disparate pieces of a project together and bring it to a successful finish.
+Multiple reports, charts, graphs, documents, change requests and status updates need to be maintained throughout the project life cycle, and documentation works to stitch the disparate pieces of a project together and bring it to a successful finish.

-However, your time is limited, and so is patience in most organizations for time-wasting paperwork.
-How can you maintain efficiency and effectively document the project as well?
+However, your time is limited, and so is patience in most organizations for tedious paperwork.
+How can you maintain efficiency and effectively document the project?
 Consider the following to determine what’s worth documenting:

-- Client-Related Everything – Imagine this scenario: A client suddenly questions a decision that was made a couple of months ago.
+- Client-Related Everything – Imagine that a client suddenly questions a decision that was made months ago.
 The client says that they chose one direction but your company decided to go down another path during implementation.
-Clear documentation on client meetings, including notes with dates, times and attendees will help everyone recall the decision that was made and clear up any misunderstanding.
+Clear documentation on client meetings, including notes with dates, times and attendees helps resolve misunderstandings.

 - Legal Dictates – For certain projects, legal teams are required to review documentation during the project.
 For public projects, there might be oversight and review processes that analyze a project after its completion.
-Know the documentation requirements your legal team needs to have before your project begins.
-Playing catch up is risky in this kind of environment.
+Know the documentation requirements your legal team needs before your project begins.
+Playing catch-up is risky in this kind of environment.

-- The Right Amount of Process – While you don’t want to get lost with documenting so much of the plan and process that you’re not actually processing, you do want to have put some definition around the project plan and goals and how that’s going to be accomplished.
-Let your organizational structure guide how much process you should document.
-Insisting on a layered structure within your resources plan in an agile company doesn’t make much sense.
-Similarly, trying to operate process-free on a project that requires legal documentation will only get your project in trouble.
+- The Right Amount of Process – While you don’t want to get lost in documenting so much of the plan and process that you’re not actually processing, you do want some definition around the project plan and goals.
+Let your organizational structure guide how many processes to document.
+For example, trying to operate process-free on a project that requires legal documentation will only get your project in trouble.
 When in doubt, the best approach is to document.

-- Changes to the Project – Ongoing updates to a project are essential to document especially as project goals shift due to internal factors such as product pivots or external impacts such as personnel changes or budget changes.
-Ideally, you’ll have a real-time online project management tool, so your resources and task changes are scheduled live, and issues are captured as they occur.
-However, larger impacts to the overall project plan should be added to project documentation in a version controlled manner.
+- Changes to the Project – Ongoing project reports are essential to document especially as project goals shift.
+Ideally, you’ll have a real-time online project management tool so your resources and task changes are scheduled live and issues are captured as they occur.
+However, larger impacts to the project plan should be added to project documentation in a version-controlled manner.